Using the

 mousedown event on the editor container must call

-event.stopPropagation().
-In React's case, however, it doesn't work out of the box because of the way React handles events.
-This article by Eric Clemmons (opens new window) sums it up pretty well.
+Note that in case of React 16 and older, it wouldn't work out of the box because of the way how React used to handle events.
+This article by Eric Clemmons (opens new window) sums it up pretty well and presents a solution (react-native-listener (opens new window)).

-# Using the renderer/editor components with React's Context
+# Using the renderer/editor components within React's Context

 In this example, React's Context is used to pass the information available in the main app component to the renderer.
 In this case, we're using just the renderer, but the same principle works with editors just as well.